After Country Garden debt deal, focus shifts to China property recovery prospects

 HONG KONG/NEW YORK, Sept 4 (Reuters) - Country Garden's 2007.HKdeal with creditors for an extension on onshore debt payments worth 3.9 billion yuan ($537 million) has brought the developer and China's crisis-ridden property sector some much-needed respite.

-But while investors in the company and China economy-watchers alike may be heaving sighs of relief, it remains to be seen whether a raft of government stimulus measures will soon help revive demand and ease the sector's cash squeeze.
+But while investors in the company may be heaving sighs of relief, it remains to be seen whether a raft of government stimulus measures will soon help revive demand, ease the sector's cash squeeze and lift the gloom over the world's second-largest economy.

 The financial woes of China's top private developer have only further highlighted the fragile state of the country's real estate industry which accounts for roughly a quarter of the economy and has been in dire debt straits since 2021.